leoyuholo/classviz/front/collect/readme.md

     * If you want to change the API, please refer to the old one.
 It is provided by staff Leon.

 2. eventloader.js
-    * Inject script to iframe.
+    * Inject script to iframe and all sub-iframe if exists.
     * Define available events to listen and record.
     * Use datarecorder.js to collect clickstream data.